 In 2017, the Museum of the American Revolution officially opened to the public.
 Since then, it has welcomed over a million visitors from around the world to see American history brought to life in ways it has never been done before.
 Called “a vibrant and vital cultural institution” and “refreshingly inclusive” by the Philadelphia Inquirer, the museum has an array of award-winning special exhibitions to discover.
 One of which includes Occupied Philadelphia, the museum’s “annual flagship living history event” hosted in the outdoor plaza.
 Visitors of all ages are able to meet costumed historical interpreters portraying soldiers, civilians, and spies, and learn what it was like to live under British rule in the dark days of 1777.

 Pro Traveler Tip: If you can’t make Occupied Philadelphia, the museum also hosts a series of first-person theatrical performances that bring to life the diverse perspectives and experiences of people from the Revolutionary era.

 Where to Stay in Philly

-Old City offers the perfect place to stay for those that want to be in the heart of the city and close to all the major historical landmarks and sights as well as numerous shops and restaurants.
-This neighborhood is located in the heart of the city and is filled with absolutely stunning architecture as well as more history than one could comprehend.
+Old City offers the perfect place to stay for those that want to be in the heart of the city and close to all the major historical landmarks and sights — as well as numerous shops and restaurants.
+This neighborhood is in the heart of the city and is filled with absolutely stunning architecture and plenty of things to do.

-Queen Village offers a more quiet getaway that is still only a few minutes’ walk to all the major historical attractions in Philadelphia.
-Take a stroll through the quiet tree-lined streets and stop at a few boutique shops and browse around for the perfect gift to take back home.
-It is also filled with plenty of history of its own being one of Philadelphia’s oldest neighborhoods.
-Multiple historical houses and sites can be found just around every corner.
-Check out this neighborhood for a peaceful retreat to the “city of brotherly love”
+Queen Village offers a quieter getaway that is still within walking distance of all the major historical attractions in Philadelphia.
+You can take a stroll through quiet tree-lined streets and browse the boutique shops.
+It’s also filled with plenty of history of its own being one of Philadelphia’s oldest neighborhoods.